 - Breading or making full use of juices: If you are breading your protein (probably not if you are low carb), or if you are using roast beef or pork and want the veggies to soak up the juices, place your protein on a wire rack that sits above the vegetables in the sheet pan and don’t use parchment paper.
 When finished cooking you can remove the proteins and veggies and deglaze the pan with some wine, water or broth for a great sauce.

 The recipe for the sheetpan jerk chicken dinner is below, but if you want to see a video that shows you how to do it step-by-step, scroll to the end of the post and watch the video.

-The recipe calls for a purchased seasoning blend.
+The recipe below calls for a purchased seasoning blend.
 Here is a recipe to make your own jerk seasoning.

 DIY Blend for Jerk Seasoning

 - 2 teaspoons onion powder